-4.5.
+4.6.
 Membership

-Initial membership was kept at five, the minimum number required to qualify for Deductible Gift Recipient status, with all other involved groups being treated on an equal basis to the formal membership.
-Even so, this did not reflect an inclusive approach to the many groups committing funds and effort to achieve Gondwana Link, and does not support their expectations of formal involvement in decision making for the future of the Gondwana Link effort.
+Initial membership was kept at five, the minimum number required to qualify for Deductible Gift Recipient status, with all other involved groups being treated on an equal basis in regard to operational decisions as the formal membership.
+Even so, this did not reflect an inclusive approach to the many groups committing funds and effort to achieve Gondwana Link, and did not support their expectations of formal involvement in decision making for the future of the Gondwana Link effort.